AdhamAfis/curiopay-api/k8s/README.md

 # Kubernetes Deployment for CurioPay API

+> **⚠️ SECURITY WARNING**: This configuration contains example credentials and placeholder values.
+NEVER deploy to production without replacing all default credentials and secrets with secure values.
+Use Sealed Secrets or other secure methods to manage sensitive information.

 This directory contains Kubernetes manifests for deploying the CurioPay API application to a Kubernetes cluster following GitOps practices.

 ## Structure